 When calculating a ten-day MA using the simple moving average cost method, average the firm’s closing prices recorded in the 1st 10 days (this will be your 1st data point.)
 Note that, while doing so, the preceding data point will drop your earliest price and add the next price recorded on the 11th day.
 Once this is done, the average will be successfully calculated.

-What is the Significance of Moving Average Cost to Your business?
+What is the Significance of Moving Average Cost to Your Business?

-The joy of any business owner is making profit which is dependent on how fast the goods at hand are sold and restocked.
+The joy of any business owner is making a profit which is dependent on how fast the goods at hand are sold and restocked.

 But every item sold must be accounted for; in order for the company to remain afloat.
 Hence, you must keep an updated inventory.
 This may be simple and straightforward when dealing with products that can be counted individually.

-However, for items that are sold in bulk including grains, liquids, nuts and many others, it becomes cumbersome keeping track of the quantity of those sold and the ones remaining in stock.
+However, for items that are sold in bulk including grains, liquids, nuts, and many others, it becomes cumbersome keeping track of the quantity of those sold and the ones remaining in stock.

 Here is where the moving average cost method comes in handy!

 To illustrate the practical importance of MAC, we’ll look at a simpler example:

 Assuming you sell petrol with 40 gallons in stock, you make a new order, and a delivery of 250 gallons is made; though at a different price.
 Selling the two sets of petrol separately will be impossible since they will be mixed in one tank.
 Nonetheless, the fuel must be sold without making losses.

 Computing a new selling price is therefore integral in ensuring the customers’ needs are satisfactorily met and the business also makes a profit.
 This will require you to employ the moving average inventory valuation method.